$\infty$-operads via symmetric sequences: The Composition Product and -Operads

-where the vertical maps are coinitial (since coinitial maps are closed under products by \cite{HTT}*{Corollary 4.1.1.13}).
-To see that the bottom horizontal map is coinitial it then suffices to show the top horizontal map is coinitial, by \cite{HTT}*{Proposition 4.1.1.3}.
-But it is clear from the definition of $(\DF)_{[m], A/}^{\txt{iso}}$ that this map is in fact an equivalence of categories.
-Thus $\DF^{\vee} \to \Dop$ is admissible. \end{proof}
+where the vertical maps are equivalences by \cref{lem:DFisocinit}(i).
+To see that the bottom horizontal map is an equivalence it hence suffices to show the top horizontal map is an equivalence.